Opisthocheiron canayerensis: Description

-Unlike all other species in the genus Opisthocheiron, this species lacks pigmentation, an adaptation to life in the darkness of caves.
+Unlike all other species in the genus Opisthocheiron, this species lacks pigmentation, an absence that reflects adaptation to life in the darkness of caves.
 This species also has few ocelli (only seven to nine in adults) and long legs, which are also common troglomorphic adaptations.
 This species is small: Adult males range from 6.5 mm to 7 mm in length, and adult females range from 8 mm to 10 mm in length.

 This millipede is one of only a few species in the order Chordeumatida with only 26 segments in adults, the minimum number recorded in this order.
 Accordingly, the adult female of this species has only 42 pairs of legs, and the adult male has only 40 pairs of walking legs, excluding the eighth and ninth leg pairs, which become gonopods.
 This reduction in the number of segments and legs distinguishes this species from the other species in the genus Opisthocheiron, which all have the 30 segments in adults that are usually found in adults in the order Chordeumatida.

 This species arrives at a lower number of segments and legs through a process of post-embryonic development that deviates from the anamorphosis usually observed in the order Chordeumatida.
 Like other species in this order, O. canayerensis is teloanamorphic, adding segments and legs through a series of molts until the adult stage, when the molting stops and the adult emerges with a final number of segments and legs.
 This species, however, reaches maturity and stops molting one stage earlier, in the eighth stage rather than in a ninth stage.
 Furthermore, O. canayerensis conforms to the pattern usually observed in most species of Chordeumatida only through the first five stages, then adds one fewer segment than usual upon entering the sixth and seventh stages.
 Thus, in this process, O. canayerensis goes through stages of development with 6, 8, 11, 15, 19, 22, and 24 segments, before emerging as an adult with 26 segments in the final stage.

 This process is the same as that observed in the species Chamaesoma broelemanni, one of the other species in the order Chordeumatida with only 26 segments in adults, but with one difference.
 In O. canayerensis, the transformation of legs into gonopods in the male begins in the seventh stage and continues until the eighth and final stage.
 In C. broelemanni, however, this process begins in the sixth stage and continues until the eighth stage.